 What Pastors Are Saying

-- Paul’s “One another’s” and Hebrews 10 – “Spurring one another on” – The Apostle Paul uses the phrase “one another” over and over again in his letters as a way of showing how fellow believers play a vital role in each other’s spiritual life and growth.
-We are to encourage one another, admonish one another, confess to one another, bear one another’s burdens.
-When a marriage in trouble begins to experience another couple (with their own imperfections) pouring their time and genuine care into the hurting couples marriage, I believe they deeply experience the power of “one another” ministry and they are genuinely “spurred on.”
+- Paul’s “One another’s” and Hebrews 10 – “Spurring one another on” – The Apostle Paul uses the phrase “one another” over and over again.
+We are to encourage one another, admonish one another, confess to one another and bear one another’s burdens.
+When a marriage in trouble begins to experience another couple pouring their time and genuine care into the hurting couple, I believe they deeply experience the power of “one another” ministry and they are genuinely “spurred on.”

 - The Power of the Holy Spirit – I think the part of MarriageTeam that has been most profound to me is the emphasis on what we do and what God does.
-When two couples spend consistent time together at a kitchen table, working through real life issues and holding up the value of this marriage regardless of how troubled it may be, there is an incredible opportunity for the power of the Holy Spirit to enter the room.
-I deeply appreciate that there is a recognition that the exercises and discussions are merely tools for God to do something enduring in this broken marriage.
+I deeply appreciate that there is recognition that the exercises and discussions are merely tools for God to do something enduring in this broken marriage.

-- Equipping – Ultimately as Pastors we are the equippers that Ephesians 4:11 speaks of in our churches.
-We endeavor to equip the flock for works of service.
-The MarriageTeam ministry is the best tool I’ve seen to release couples in our churches to be trained to help facilitate stronger marriages.
-Through significant training weekends, ongoing support mechanisms and well written communication tools, you can have great confidence that hurting marriages in your church will receive Biblically rooted help.
+- Equipping – Ultimately as Pastors we are the one’s who equip other that Ephesians 4:11 speaks of.
+The MarriageTeam ministry is the best tool I’ve seen to release couples in our churches to help facilitate stronger marriages.
+Through significant training weekends, ongoing support and well written communication tools, you can have great confidence that hurting marriages in your church will receive biblically rooted help.

 I have never experienced such a practical resource to strengthen marriages as the program that MarriageTeam offers.
 I encourage you to find out more about how this ministry can help you build marriage strength in your local church.

 As the senior pastor of a church with many young couples, the amount of premarital counseling and crises counseling is daunting.
-However, Marriage Team has allowed me to rise up and develop a team of lay people to come along side me in this process.
+Marriage Team has allowed me to rise up and develop a team of lay people to come along side me in this process.
 As a result, I can spend my time on other important things such as vision, leadership development, etc., while empowering the body to do what it has been called to do.
 Because of what the Lord has done through our marriage coaching ministry, our church has already seen two couples go from being separated to having wonderful marriages and one couple transform from being freshly divorced to being remarried.
 Just three weeks ago, I did a marriage vow renewal ceremony for a couple whose lives were transformed from God using the coaching process developed by Marriage Team.
-Considering the real costs of couples getting divorced (in terms of lives being destroyed, decreases in church giving, etc.), how could a church afford not to rise up an army of marriage coaches?

 The feedback I have received has been very positive…Thanks again for the support.
 It has been a huge relief for me as a single pastor to have your organization provide what I cannot.

-Tom Schiave, Pastor, Community Harvest Church, after going through Coach Training:
+Tom Schiave, Pastor, Community Harvest Church, Camas, Washington

 The training hit on every important topic and provided extremely helpful tools.
 It’s the best material I have been exposed to.
 Better than the classes I have taken in Seminary/Bible school.